gyanendramishra/GL8ADMIN/readme.md

 ## Running tests

-To run the DS Admin  tests, run:
+To run the GL8ADMIN  tests, run:

 ```
 phpunit